kpsdev1/The-Recipe-Blog/README.md

 ### Navigation Bar
 - The Navigation bar sits at the very top of each page, The logo is at the right hand side and the navigation links are on the left.
-- When logged in some of the links change, like the **Login** becomes **Logout** and the **Registeration** link is removed and **Wine** linke added.
+- When logged in some of the links change, like the **Login** becomes **Logout** and the **Registeration** link is removed and **Wine** link added.
-- The Navbar background is green with the Navigation links and Logo in white colored text.
+- The Navbar background is green with the Navigation links and logo in white colored text.
 - On large to xx-large screens the navigation bar is in the center of the page and is sized by the bootstrap [container-lg](https://getbootstrap.com/docs/5.0/layout/containers/) class.
 - The active page(page that the user is current on) is displayed in bold text, this makes it stand out much more and is clear to the user which page they are on.
-- When on medium to small screens the navigation menu changes to burger menu which show all the nav links when clicked on.(second screenshot below)
+- When on medium to small screens the navigation menu changes to burger menu which shows all the nav links when clicked on.(second screenshot below)

 ![Nav bar](readme-docs/images/navbar.jpg)